dfirsec/hash_check/README.md

 # Hash Check

 Search directories for a given file hash.
-Currently limited to only md5, sha1, sha256, and sha512 hash types.
+Currently limited to md5, sha1, sha256, and sha512 hash types.
+Note: To optimize processing, try to limit directory depth, i.e., number of subfolders to process.

 ## Installation